Aircraft maintenance checks: A check

-The A check is performed approximately every 400-600 flight hours, or every 200–300 flights, depending on aircraft type.
-It needs about 50-70 man-hours, and is usually performed in an airport hangar.
+The A check is performed approximately every 400 to 600 flight hours, or every 200 to 300 flights, depending on aircraft type.
+It needs about 50 to 70 man-hours, and is usually performed in an airport hangar.
 The A check takes a minimum of 10 hours.
+Often airlines schedule these checks to occur overnight to minimize the impact of the plane being taken out of service.
 The actual occurrence of this check varies by aircraft type, the flight cycle count, or the number of hours flown since the last check.
 The occurrence can be delayed by the airline if certain predetermined conditions are met.

 B check

-The B check is performed approximately every 6-8 months.
-It takes about 160-180 man-hours, depending on the aircraft, and is usually completed within 1–3 days at an airport hangar.
-A similar occurrence schedule applies to the B check as to the A check.
-B checks are increasingly incorporated into successive A checks, i.e. checks A-1 through A-10 complete all the B check items.
+The B check is performed approximately every 6 to 8 months and typically takes 160 to 180 man-hours, depending on the aircraft.
+It is usually completed within 1 to 3 days in an airport hangar.
+However, modern aircraft no longer require stand-alone B checks.
+Instead, the necessary inspections and maintenance tasks have been integrated into successive A checks over the 6- to 8-month cycle, reducing aircraft downtime.

 C check

-The C check is performed approximately every 20–24 months, or a specific number of actual flight hours (FH), or as defined by the manufacturer.
+The C check is performed approximately every 20 to 24 months, after a specific number of actual flight hours, or as defined by the manufacturer.
 This maintenance check is much more extensive than the B check, requiring a large majority of the aircraft's components to be inspected.
-This check puts the aircraft out of service for 1–4 weeks.
+This check puts the aircraft out of service for 1 to 4 weeks.
 The aircraft must not leave the maintenance site until it is completed.
 It also requires more space than A and B checks, therefore, it is usually carried out in a hangar at a maintenance base.
 The effort needed to complete a C check is up to 6,000 man-hours.